knmoriwaki/cosmoglint/DOCUMENTATION.md

 ## Scripts and notebook

-Scripts in `scripts` can be used for training and mock generation.
+The scripts in `scripts` can be used for training and mock generation.
 Notebooks in `notebooks` can be used for visualization.

 To use scripts and notebooks, install additional libraries:
 ```bash